©Riccardo Banfi

 m3aalq spoon: Yeddin

-The single-chamber kiln near Mt.
-Bisalta, Piemonte, built by Nina Salsotto, was activated in August 2025 in collaboration with fellow ceramists.
+m3aalq pieces were fired in this particular single-chamber kiln near Mt.
+Bisalta, Piemonte, built by ceramist Nina Salsotto Cassina.
+The firing took place in August 2025 in collaboration with fellow international ceramists.

 This work, created upon an invitation from the Accademia di Belle Arti di Brera – Milano’s “conTENERE” exhibition in Pietraroja, Campania, is crafted from organic beetroot bread made with a wild starter sourced from Lazy Farm in Benevento Province.